xlrx/DeskHog/tech-details.md

 We have to keep this stuff carefully isolated or we're going to crash.

-#### ⚠️ Vibe coding advisory

-Nothing wrong with a little agent-driven coding.
-This project has leaned on it plenty.

-But beware: the LLM agents are very bad at modeling cross-thread interactions and thread-safe architectures on their own.
-You'll need to lead them explicitly.
-The existing architecture seems pretty stable and predictable at this point.
-Lean on it.
-If your robot ventures off the trail and takes *initiative* that breaks these patterns, you'll end up with crashes and your pulls will not be accepted.

 ### Buttons

 <img width="500" alt="diagram" src="https://github.com/user-attachments/assets/14ea2440-90d8-4540-bebb-045c18fbbc99" />